ErikEngerd/kubedock-dns/README.md

 # Motivation

-This project is prototype for showing how it is possible to simulate a docker network concept in a single kubernetes namespace.
+This project provides a docker network concept in a single kubernetes namespace.
+It's main use is when using testcontainers to run on kubernetes with the help of [kubedock](https://github.com/joyrex2001/kubedock)

 In docker, containers are attached to a network and containers attached to the same network can contact each other using their hostname.
 It is possible to run different